 The best hires can slip away with biased hiring practices.
 Consequently, employers should take deliberate action towards eliminating biases and enhancing their recruitment strategies.
 Here are some ways to do that:

-- Look into artificial intelligence (AI) tools that can automate a portion of your recruitment process.
+- Look into automated intelligence (AI) tools that can automate a portion of your recruitment process.
 Various applications can help you write gender-neutral job ads, screen CVs for relevant keywords, and evaluate an applicant’s skills, among others.

 - Administer skills-based assessment tools to verify the contents of a candidate’s resume objectively.
 Implementing a standardized personality test can also effectively evaluate whether a candidate fits your company culture.